fbpx Skip to Content

 Being a part of a well-balanced diet, pasta is a great source of carbohydrates that give your body energy.
 Carbohydrates are good but eating too much of them can lead to gaining weight.
 Dieticians recommend carbohydrates to make up to 65% of your daily calorie intake.

 This is exactly the way this recipe is.
-It uses ricotta cheese for protein, making the meal hearty, spinach for vegetables that has an extraordinary nutritious profile, and sugar-free marinara sauce (I recommend Cucina Antica organic marinara sauce or make your own if you have time).
+It uses tofu ricotta cheese for plant-based protein, making the meal hearty, spinach for vegetables that has an extraordinary nutritious profile, and sugar-free marinara sauce (I recommend Cucina Antica organic marinara sauce or make your own if you have time).

 Ingredients for Spinach Stuffed Shells